-We are honored to bring you a classic textbook.
-This particular textbook is designed to not only improve a student's reading skills and comprehension, but to also increase the student's understanding of and interest in God's wonderful creation.
+We are honored to bring you this classic reader.
+This particular book is designed to not only improve a student's reading skills and comprehension, but to also increase the student's understanding of and interest in God's wonderful creation.

-To be able to read is to have the foundation for all subsequent education.
-The child whose reading training is deficient grows up to become the child who is frustrated, in despair, and soon to join the ranks of the drop-outs, the pushedouts, the unemployed and the unemployable.
+The ability to read is the foundation for all subsequent education.
+The child whose reading skills are deficient may grow up to become one who is frustrated and loses hope, but learning to read well encourages the freedom to learn and the hope to succeed.